Short answer? Most kids don’t. Even picky ones.

 Multivitamins “just in case”

-Gummy vitamins with very low nutrient doses
+Gummy vitamins with tiny nutrient doses

 Mega-dose immune boosters